Chief audit executives

 Shawn Mattar, partner, Technology, Media & Telecommunications Internal Audit leader, Deloitte & Touche LLP

-Adam Regelbrugge, partner, Deloitte Advisory, Deloitte & Touche LLP
+Adam Regelbrugge, partner, Deloitte Risk and Financial Advisory, Deloitte & Touche LLP